macsj200/simplestripe/README.md

 1. Add a settings.json file (copy format of samplesettings.json inside of package) to your project root directory and launch meteor `meteor --settings settings.json`
 2. Add creditCardForm template inside of your item purchase page.
 This is used to attach a stripe id to the user object
 3. Add a listener for `submit .ccform` on the template containing creditCardForm and call `createCustomer(event)`
 4. Add a listener for a purchase event.
-Set event.item to the item you wish to purchase and call `createCharge(event)`
+Set item session variable to item for purchase (must have price field).
+Call `createCharge(event)`
+5. Create a global function called `successFunction` (called when charge goes through) and set item session variable attributes/update db as needed inside.

+# Notes

+This is a very new project subject to drastic changes.
 You can use charge.status to get the status of a charge (n/a for no charge submitted).